shalenMathew/Quotes-app/README.md

 <img width="1024" height="500" alt="Quotes" src="https://github.com/user-attachments/assets/4e01e512-295f-4ea5-8a65-4a76961a7235" />

-### Quotes App is built to demonstrate the use of Modern Android development tools.The app follows latest android principles and components
+### Quotes App is built to demonstrate the use of Modern Android development tools.
+### The app follows latest android principles and components

 **This a minimalistic quotes app.**